Rabah Yousif: Early life and British asylum

 Yousif is the son of Mohamed Yousif Bakhit, who was Sudanese National Champion in the 100 and 200 metres in the late 1960s and early 1970s.
 There were also three other athletes within his close family, and he took to sports at a young age.
 At the age of 14, while training for the Championships with other Sudanese athletes in Sheffield, in the United Kingdom, he applied for asylum, and was granted temporary leave to stay.
 However his asylum application was declined.

 In 2005, it was reported that Yusif was seeking British citizenship.
 In 2007, he was described as "one of Britain's brightest hopes for an Olympic medal", but a judge turned down his asylum plea, and he faced deportation.
-By that point, he married a British woman in 2018 – and has two children, thus, granting him a spouse's visa to remain.
+By that point, he had married a British woman in 2008 – and has two children, thus, granting him a spouse's visa to remain.
 In 2008, he was still living in the United Kingdom, with his wife in the English town of Middlesbrough while competing internationally in the colours of Sudan having "got back in touch with the Sudanese authorities who guaranteed his safety through his solicitors" and working part-time in factories and restaurants.
 After being finally granted British citizenship in 2013 Yousif switched his alliance to Britain and became a full-time professional athlete.